Amrita-TIFAC-Cyber-Blockchain/24AL733_Connected_Vehicles_and_Security/Assets/Projects/CVS01.md

 The methodology involves several steps, including system design, database file (.dbc) creation, protocol implementation, performance analysis, etc. The following steps outline the detailed process required to design and implement the proposed system:

-•**System Architecture:**  The System architecture is designed to establish a secure communication channel between TCU and BCM.
+- **System Architecture:**  The System architecture is designed to establish a secure communication channel between TCU and BCM.
 The operation starts when TCU triggers the request and after checking for the preconditions it sent the request to BCM, which executes the lock/unlock command.

-•**Creation of CAN Database File:** The CAN or CAN-FD protocol requires one .dbc (database file), which contains the details about arbitration IDs, data payloads, signal mappings, decoding mechanisms etc. This .dbc file can be created by using CANDB Editor, which then needs to be imported into the CANoE simulation tool.
+- **Creation of CAN Database File:** The CAN or CAN-FD protocol requires one .dbc (database file), which contains the details about arbitration IDs, data payloads, signal mappings, decoding mechanisms etc. This .dbc file can be created by using CANDB Editor, which then needs to be imported into the CANoE simulation tool.

-•**CAN and CAN-FD Implementation:** The implementation of CAN and CAN-FD communication models includes designing communication nodes in the CANoE simulation tool.
+- **CAN and CAN-FD Implementation:** The implementation of CAN and CAN-FD communication models includes designing communication nodes in the CANoE simulation tool.
 Where one node (i.e. TCU) is configured to send the Lock, Unlock request and other node i.e. BCM is configured to receive those requests and execute that.

-•**CAPL Scripting:** The behaviour of the TCU and BCM during simulation will be defined through CAPL scripting.
+- **CAPL Scripting:** The behaviour of the TCU and BCM during simulation will be defined through CAPL scripting.
 This script manages sending or receiving messages with the correct arbitration ID, payload and Control bits.

-•**Performance Analysis:** Once the communication between TCU and BCM is established using both CAN and CAN-FD protocols, a comparative study of both protocols will be performed.
+- **Performance Analysis:** Once the communication between TCU and BCM is established using both CAN and CAN-FD protocols, a comparative study of both protocols will be performed.
 The CAPL scripting supported by CANoE, will be used to write code that will be used to measure the delay and latency of the messages.

-•**Security Integration:** To ensure the confidentiality of data, basic Encryption protocol such as XOR encryption or RC4 encryption will be implemented, considering the computational resources in mind.
+- **Security Integration:** To ensure the confidentiality of data, basic Encryption protocol such as XOR encryption or RC4 encryption will be implemented, considering the computational resources in mind.
 Some external libraries need to be imported as CAPL does not natively support any encryption algorithm.

  To ensure integrity, different hashing algorithms such as MD5, SHA-256 can be incorporated.
 This hashing algorithm enhances the security, but at the same time it needs a lot of computational power, essentially needing high-end processor.
 Keeping all these into consideration, some basic function or logical operation (like XOR operation, OR operation) can also be performed to generate the Hash value as an alternative in this project.
  After that, the calculated Hash value will be appended to the original message before transmission.
 Similarly, at the receiving end, the Hash value will be calculated again, and if both the values match, then the integrity is proved, and it ensures data has not been tampered with in between.
  And if the values do not match, the receiver discards the message to prevent unauthorized access.

-•**Response from the BCM:** After verifying the confidentiality and integrity of the message, the BCM will check for the ‘DoorStatus’ and execute the request from the TCU (essentially from Mobile App).
+- **Response from the BCM:** After verifying the confidentiality and integrity of the message, the BCM will check for the ‘DoorStatus’ and execute the request from the TCU (essentially from Mobile App).
 If the vehicle is successfully unlocked, the notification will be sent back to the TCU and the use case ends here.

 ---